juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/README.md

 ### Implementing a Transfer Learning Solution

-The model trainer instantiates a pretrained resnet152 model, freezes the models weights, and replaces the fully collected layer with a new one appropriate for the calssification of dog breeds in the Kaggle data set.
+The model trainer instantiates a pretrained resnet152 model, freezes the model's weights, and replaces the fully collected layer with a new one appropriate for the classification of dog breeds in the Kaggle data set.

 ### Data Augmentation